 “Well, a lot of things happened today, and they were all great.
 And they were all thrilling.
 And they were all dramatic.
 Too bad we couldn’t have had a victory that meant a pennant.
 But that will come.
 Sure as God made green apples, someday the Chicago Cubs are going to be in the World Series.
 And maybe sooner than we think.”

+He missed the big one, but in the end he was right.
 You spend a Game Seven remembering things, just like that one.

 And, well, there you are: at the World Series.
 Sister, dad, and you.
 And there you were.